-Learn to maneuver catarafts and oar rafts on the Rogue River, where the class II and III rapids are ideal for beginner and intermediate boaters.
-Whether you have zero or basic river skills, this course will offer you the tips and techniques you'll need to read water and row oar boats under the watchful eyes of professionally trained river guides in a fun and supportive environment.
+Gain experience maneuvering oar rafts and catarafts on the Rogue River, where the class II and III rapids are ideal for beginner and intermediate boaters.
+This course offers supervised practice and safety training will offer you further tips and techniques you'll need to read water and row oar boats.
+Participants should have some basic rowing experience or, if you're totally new to the sport, be physically and mentally able enough to learn the skills quickly.
+Under the watchful eyes of professionally trained river guides, you'll learn-by-doing in a fun and supportive environment.

 We're partnering with SOTAR to provide a boat for each participant.
 At the end of your course, you'll even have the option to buy gear from SOTAR Inflatables and Sawyer Paddles and Oars at rates normally reserved for professional outfitters!